jrandj/aws-security-specialty/README.md

         * **Principal (Required):** The principal is the identity that gets the permissions specified in the policy statement.
 You can specify AWS accounts (root), IAM users, IAM roles, and some AWS services as principals in a key policy.
 IAM groups are not valid principals.
         * **Action (Required):** Actions specify the API operations to allow or deny.
 For example, the kms:Encrypt action corresponds to the AWS KMS Encrypt operation.
 You can list more than one action in a policy statement.
 For more information, see Permissions reference.
         * **Resource (Required):** In a key policy, the value of the Resource element is "*", which means "this KMS key."
 The asterisk ("*") identifies the KMS key to which the key policy is attached.
         * **Condition (Optional):** Conditions specify requirements that must be met for a key policy to take effect.
-With conditions, AWS can evaluate the context of an API request to determine whether or not the policy statement applies.
+With conditions, AWS can evaluate the context of an API request to determine whether the policy statement applies.

 When the principal is another AWS account or its principals, the permissions are effective only when the account is enabled in the Region with the KMS key and key policy.